Skip to content

 Anonymous searches end with the request

-Anonymous searches are gone when the request ends.
-Argand keeps no query logs and stores no record of what you searched for.
+No query logs, no record of what you searched for.

 You own your identity